FREE SHIPPING on orders of $85 or more

 Buckle has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Buckell, Buckle, Bouckle, Buckles, Buckhill and others.

-More information is included under the topic Early Buckle Notables in all our PDF Extended History products.
+More information is included under the topic Early Buckle Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Buckles to arrive on North American shores:

-Buckle Settlers in the United States in the 17th Century
+Buckle Settlers in United States in the 17th Century

-Buckle Settlers in the United States in the 18th Century
+Buckle Settlers in United States in the 18th Century

-Buckle Settlers in the United States in the 19th Century
+Buckle Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.